Traveling to the UK With Your Dog: 2026 Entry Rules

 - Fila Brasileiro

 This is not a registration or muzzle requirement.
 These breeds are illegal in the UK.
-Dogs that appear to be of these types, even mixed breeds, can be seized by police.
-If your dog has any physical resemblance to these breeds, think very carefully before traveling to the UK.
+Dogs that appear to be of these types — even mixed breeds — can be seized by police.
 Authorities go by appearance, not DNA tests or breed registration papers.

 Approved Routes Into the UK

-Approved Airports
+Approved UK Airports

 - London Heathrow (most international flights)